Color Picker

 Related

-- Picking colors — the screen-pick flow.
+- Picking colors — the Quick Pick flow.

 - Color formats — the full reference for every format shown in the list.